How I Update R

 The overall release schedule for R is to release updates every year in the spring, with patches issued as needed.
 You can plan on updating R at least once a year.
-However, updating R isn't always easy.
+Updating R isn't always easy.
+When updated your packages are lost!
 These are the steps I follow in to update R on my machine.
 It might not be the best, but it works for me.

 The following line of code will create a list of all the packages you've installed in R. This is a jumbled bit of code, you can dissect it if you want.

 I generally run this in my documents folder of my computer, that way I know where the saved file goes.
 You can change where this file is saved by changing the